 Progressing Peace report

 Our ‘Progressing Peace’ report charts the progress of the Belfast PEACE IV Local Action Plan and provides an overview of our PEACE IV projects.
-It gives detailed information on ongoing projects PEACE IV projects in Belfast to support peace and reconciliation.

 Read the report

 Sign up to Good Relations and Peace IV mailing list

 As part of our PEACE IV programme, we held a number of Culture Café events – online and in person - from 2018 to 2022.

 These events showcased and celebrated the city’s rich cultural diversity.
 Working closely with different communities, the Culture Cafés shared the traditions, life, food, cultural artefacts, and language of diverse cultures that called Belfast their home.